Ch3ri0ur/PirateDoc/docs/Pirate-Spyglass/10-spyglass-getting-started.md

 This solution was tested on a Raspberry Pi 4 with the 32-bit Raspberry Pi OS Debian 10 (Buster) and 11 (Bullseye).

-Camera wise a [Raspberry Pi Camera Module](Theory/Camera%20and%20Driver/rpicamera.md) is necessary or a USB Webcam with integrated H264 encoder.
+Camera wise a [Raspberry Pi Camera Module](Theory/Camera%20and%20Driver/rpicamera.md) is necessary or a [USB Webcam with integrated H264 encoder](Theory/Camera%20and%20Driver/h264camera.md).
 It was tested with V1 and V2 of the RPI Camera and Victure SC30 USB Webcam.
 USB Webcams don't have many supported settings and the Bitrate is trash.

 ### Raspberry Pi Camera

 The Camera driver needs to be activated.
 This can be done in the Raspberry Pi Config in the interface section.

     sudo raspi-config

+### USB H264 Camera

+The [Camera](Theory/Camera%20and%20Driver/h264camera.md) needs to have a Device Node ``/dev/video*`` that provides Video with the [H264](Theory/Video/h264.md) Codec.

+Some Cameras will provide multiple Device Nodes, you can check what Formats they provide by using:

+    v4l2-ctl --list-formats -d /dev/video0

 ## Fast Method
 Connect the camera with the included ribbon cable.